Webis-ArgQuality-20

 Individual comparisons for argument quality are given in a dedicated table each.
 Relevance annotations are included as well.
 Each key represents a column name, with details about the contained data in the explanation field.
 Primary keys are marked in bold.
 If a combined key is used, all entries that the combined key is composed of are marked.
 Foreign keys that can be used to reference other tables are marked in italics.

-• Quality Annotations
+- Quality Annotations

-Relevance Denotes the relevance of this argument with regards to the topic on a scale of 0 (low) to 4 (high). -2 is used to mark irrelevant text/spam
+Key Explanation Task ID ID of the annotation task this annotation was part of Argument ID Unique identifier for the argument in regards to the discussion it is part of Discussion ID Unique identifier of the discussion the argument is part of Relevance Denotes the relevance of this argument with regards to the topic on a scale of 0 (low) to 4 (high). -2 is used to mark irrelevant text/spam Is Argument?
+Boolean value, indicating wether the item is an argument, or not

 Model Implementation